daidensacha/mp3-garden-journal/README.md

 	if (category["created_by"] == session["user"] or session["user"] == "admin"):
 		user_categories.append(category)
 ```
-It worked on the plants, and amanac pages, but for some reason was playing up here.
+It worked on the plants and almanac pages, but it was playing up here for some reason.
-The above code was repeated and I changed it to onlz get the ```session["user"]``` items.
+I changed the code to reduce duplication and only get the ```session["user"]``` items.

 ```python
 categories = []